Operant conditioning chamber: Name

-Skinner was noted to have expressed his distaste of becoming an eponym.
-It is believed that Clark Hull and his Yale students coined the expression "Skinner box".
-Skinner stated he did not use the term himself, and went so far as to ask Howard Hunt to use "lever box" instead of "Skinner box" in a published document.
+Skinner was noted to have expressed his distaste for becoming an eponym.
+It is believed that psychologist Clark Hull and his Yale students coined the expression "Skinner box".
+Skinner said that he did not use the term himself; he went so far as to ask Howard Hunt to use "lever box" instead of "Skinner box" in a published document.

 History

 In 1898, American psychologist, Edward Thorndike proposed the 'law of effect', which formed the basis of operant conditioning.
 Thorndike conducted experiments to discover how cats learn new behaviors.
 His work involved monitoring cats as they attempted to escape from puzzle boxes.
 The puzzle box trapped the animals until they moved a lever or performed an action which triggered their release.
 Thorndike ran several trials and recorded the time it took for them to perform the actions necessary to escape.
 He discovered that the cats seemed to learn from a trial-and-error process rather than insightful inspections of their environment.
-The animals learned that their actions led to an effect, the type of effect influenced whether the behavior would be repeated.
+The animals learned that their actions led to an effect, and the type of effect influenced whether the behavior would be repeated.
 Thorndike's 'law of effect' contained the core elements of what would become known as operant conditioning.
 B. F. Skinner expanded upon Thorndike's existing work.
 Skinner theorized that if a behavior is followed by a reward, that behavior is more likely to be repeated, but added that if it is followed by some sort of punishment, it is less likely to be repeated.
 He introduced the word reinforcement into Thorndike's law of effect.
 Through his experiments, Skinner discovered the law of operant learning which included extinction, punishment and generalization.

 Skinner designed the operant conditioning chamber to allow for specific hypothesis testing and behavioural observation.
 He wanted to create a way to observe animals in a more controlled setting as observation of behaviour in nature can be unpredictable.